FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicController.md

 To implement this functionality we need a {{Incode|QCheckBox}} widget, and a directory to store the images.

-One more import and widget   *
+One more import and widget:

 ```python